alumina-lang/alumina/docs/lang_guide.md

 ## Dyn pointers

-The comon way to achieve polymorphism in Alumina is using generics (static polymorphism).
-This is prefered as it usually leads to better performance (e.g. since monomorphized functions can be inlined), but can also lead to an explosion of program size.
+The common way to achieve polymorphism in Alumina is using generics (static polymorphism).
+This is preferred as it usually leads to better performance (e.g. since monomorphized functions can be inlined), but can also lead to an explosion of program size.

 Another issue is that generics are viral.
 Structs that want to contain generic fields, functions that accept generic arguments must be generic as well all the way to the top.